18kimn/coding-slides/ui/slides.md

 - when `yarn start` is run
   - UI process starts on port 3000
+    - slides themselves are made with reveal.js
-  - server process starts on port 3100
+  - server process starts on port 3010
 - when a command is entered
-  - UI sends a GET request to port 3100
+  - UI sends a GET request to port 3010
-  - port 3100 takes the script as the "data" parameter, writes it to a file, runs it, sends it back
+  - port 3010 takes the script as the "data" parameter, writes it to a file, runs it, sends it back
 - when response is received, UI displays it

+---

 # goal/next steps

 - aesthetic fixes
-- this shouldn't need to be run on localhost; currently working on AWS lambda functions to process requests
+- language support
+- AWS lambda setup (so it doesn't have to run on localhost)